Jetstar

-Jetstar Airways Pty Ltd, operating as Jetstar, is an Australian low-cost airline (self-described as "value-based") headquartered in Melbourne.
-It is a wholly owned subsidiary of Qantas, created in response to the threat posed by airline Virgin Blue.
-Jetstar is part of Qantas' two brand strategy of having Qantas Airways for the premium full-service market and Jetstar for the low-cost market.
-Jetstar carries 8.5% of all passengers travelling in and out of Australia.
+Jetstar Airways Pty Ltd, trading as Jetstar, is an Australian low-cost airline headquartered in Melbourne, Victoria.
+It is a wholly owned subsidiary of Qantas, created in response to the threat posed by the airline Virgin Blue (now known as Virgin Australia).
+Jetstar is part of Qantas' two-brand strategy of having Qantas Airways for the premium full-service market and Jetstar for the low-cost market.
+As of June 2015, Jetstar was carrying 8.5% of all passengers travelling in and out of Australia.

-The airline operates an extensive domestic network as well as regional and international services from its main base at Melbourne Airport, using a mixed fleet of the Airbus A320 family and the Boeing 787 Dreamliner.
+The airline operates an extensive domestic network as well as regional and international services from its main base at Melbourne Airport, using a mixed fleet consisting of Airbus A320 family and Boeing 787 Dreamliner aircraft.
 Like its Qantas parent, Jetstar competes with Virgin Australia.

-Qantas, through the Jetstar Group, also has stakes in sister airlines Jetstar Asia Airways and Jetstar Japan.
+Qantas, through the Jetstar Group, also has stake in the airline Jetstar Japan.

 History

+Foundation and early years

-The airline was established by Qantas in 2001 as a low-cost domestic subsidiary, under then-CEO Bruce Buchanan.
+The airline was established by Qantas in 2001 as a low-cost domestic subsidiary.
 Qantas had previously acquired Impulse Airlines on 20 November 2001 and operated it under the QantasLink brand, but following the decision to launch a low-cost carrier, re-launched the airline under the Jetstar brand.
 Domestic passenger services began on 25 May 2004, soon after the sale of tickets for its inaugural flight in February 2004.
-International services to Christchurch, New Zealand, commenced on 1 December 2005.
-Although owned by Qantas, its management operates largely independent of Qantas through the company formerly known as Impulse Airlines.
+International services to Christchurch, New Zealand commenced on 1 December 2005.
+Although owned by Qantas, its management operates largely independently of Qantas through the company formerly known as Impulse Airlines.

-Originally the airline was headquartered on the grounds of Avalon Airport near Melbourne, and started flying out of Avalon Airport in mid-2004, but has since relocated its registered office to the Melbourne CBD.
+Originally the airline was headquartered on the grounds of Avalon Airport near Melbourne, and started flying out of Avalon Airport in mid 2004, but later relocated its registered office to the suburb of Collingwood, Victoria, near the Melbourne central business district.

-Despite its low-cost ethos, Jetstar currently offers a limited number of connecting services without through baggage checking – though this has changed since international flights commenced in November 2006.
-Baggage connectivity was added as a service offering for domestic flights connecting with international flights.

-Reserved seating is currently provided on all routes and on 4 October 2006, Jetstar became the first Australian airline to allow customers to select their seat upon booking.
-Sister airline Jetstar Asia Airways took off from its Singapore hub to Hong Kong on 13 December 2004.
-This marked Qantas' entry into the Asian low-cost market and signified its intention to battle key competitor Singapore Airlines on its home ground.
-Qantas has a 49% stake in Jetstar Asia's ownership.
+Reserved seating is provided on all routes, and on 4 October 2006, Jetstar became the first Australian airline to allow customers to select their seat upon booking.
+Sister airline Jetstar Asia Airways took off from its Singapore hub to Hong Kong on 13 December 2004, Qantas' entry into the Asian low-cost market to compete with Singapore Airlines on its home ground.
+Qantas had a 49% stake in Jetstar Asia's ownership.
+Jetstar Asia closed in 2025.

 On 1 December 2005, Jetstar commenced operations from Sydney, Melbourne, Brisbane and the Gold Coast to Christchurch in New Zealand.
 On 7 December 2005, it was announced that Jetstar would establish the world's first global low-cost airline.
-At the end of 2005, it was announced that Jetstar would fly to Perth, from Avalon Airport.
+At the end of 2005, it was announced that Jetstar would fly to Perth from Avalon Airport.